Likes and Dislikes

 Dell Prebuilt PCs: In recent years, Dell has become notorious for attempting to scam customers into various support contracts.
 They also design very bad systems with proprietary components that end up as e-waste after a few years.
 Avoid if you can.

 Copyleft Licenses: They utterly fail at their stated goal, instead reinforcing copyright as a tool to get one’s way and protect one’s “intellectual property”.
 This results in much more hassle for developers with no true real-world gain compared to anti-copyright or copycentre licenses.
-Read A Critique of Free Software for more on this topic.
+Read A Critique of Free Software and Free Software is an Abject Failure for more on this topic.

 “Ethical” Licenses: Licenses that attempt to control how one can use software without any real basis in law or reality.
 They are, practically, just proprietary source-available licenses that don’t achieve anything meaningful.